Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

 What's the easiest way to make a component reusable?
 Pass in the messages it sends!
 Rather than giving it it's own hardcoded `Msg` type, pass in the `msg` as an argument.

-This enables the caller to decide how to handle events from components, and makes it possible to test component functions without needing to mock the entire application.
+This enables the caller to decide how to handle events from components, and makes it easier to test component functions without needing to mock the entire application.

 ```elm
 import Html.Events as Events